Board of Executive Directors Updates

-Each Executive Director appoints an Alternate Executive Director who has full power to act in the absence of their respective Executive Directors.
-Furthermore, Senior Advisors and Advisors assist the Executive Directors in their work, who can, along with the Alternates to Executive Directors, attend most Board meetings in an advisory capacity, without voting rights.
+Each Executive Director appoints an Alternate Executive Director who has full power to act for him or her when he or she is not present.
+Furthermore, Senior Advisors and Advisors assist the Executive Directors in their work, who can, along with the Alternates to Executive Directors, attend most Board meetings in an advisory capacity, without voting rights

-The first Boards consisted of 12 Executive Directors, as provided under the IBRD Articles of Agreement, Article V Section 4(b), of which five were appointed and seven were elected.
+The first Board consisted of 12 Executive Directors, as provided under the IBRD Articles of Agreement, Article V Section 4(b), of which five were appointed and seven were elected.
 Increases in the number of elected Executive Directors require a decision of the Boards of Governors by an 80% majority of the total voting power.
 Before November 1, 1992, there were 22 Executive Directors, 17 of whom were elected.
-In 1992, in view of the large number of new members that had joined the Bank, the number of elected Executive Directors increased to 20.
+In 1992, in view of the large number of new members that had joined the Bank, the number of elected Executive Directors increased to 19.
 The two new seats, Russia and a new group around Switzerland, brought the total number of Executive Directors to 24.
-An additional chair for Sub-Saharan Africa was added effective November 1, 2010, the number of Executive Directors increased by one, totaling 25.
+An additional chair for Sub-Saharan Africa was added effective November 1, 2010, bringing the size of the Board to 25 chairs.